Skip to content

 Bahrain has played host to several ‘duels in the desert’ with the width of the track giving drivers plenty of overtaking opportunities, while an abrasive surface, the climate and it being a night race all add to the drama of racing at a circuit with a well-earned reputation.

-Bahrain International Circuit location
+Bahrain International Circuit stats

 With 92 per cent of Bahrain classified as desert, it’s perhaps not a surprise to find the Bahrain International Circuit in the Sakhir desert region of the country.